“These are BABY records”

 I swear this record was sprinkled with love and made the world taste good…

 To the modern youth of today it would appear I was in a state of arrested development, 10 years old and the top records in my rotation and consciousness were, okay one more time, baby records.
 That was true…but the tide was about to turn.
 There was something stirring in my blood just waiting to be woken up.
-And it did suddenly and unexpectedly in the aforementioned back seat of the car on the way to the supermarket which is when I first heard “Nothing from Nothing” by Billy Preston.
-Billy Preston was a child piano prodigy, whose skills and reputation grew as he did, to the point where he was backing everyone from Little Richard to Sam Cooke, and led to his becoming, literally, the fifth Beatle during their tumultuous latter years of existence ( that’s him on the keys in “Let It Be” and “Get Back”).
+And it did suddenly and unexpectedly in the aforementioned back seat of the car on the way to the supermarket which is when I first heard “Nothing From Nothing” by Billy Preston.
+Billy Preston was a child piano prodigy, whose skills and reputation grew as he did, to the point where he was backing everyone from Little Richard to Sam Cooke, and led to his becoming, literally, the fifth Beatle during their tumultuous latter years of existence ( that’s him on the organ in “Let It Be” and the electric keys on “Get Back”).
 I knew none of this at the time and it wouldn’t have meant a damn thing to me even if I had.
 All I knew was “Nothing from Nothing” ruled.
 I liked the banging piano riff, the chorus, the bounce of the whole thing.
-Here it is ( song starts at 2:27):
+Here’s Billy faking it (lip-synching) and shaking it on Soul Train:

 And so began my first step into musical adulthood : “Mom, can you get me the Billy Preston album with “Nothing From Nothing” on it ” ?
 And so on my birthday, she did ( you rule too Mom), and I finally came of musical age.

-First impressions : That cover ( see at top ).
+First impressions of The Kids & Me album, home to my beloved “Nothing…” : That cover ( see at top ).
 Billy’s laughing face.
 His glowing ring.
 The mysterious paper he’s looking at.
 The peace loving kids.
 Honestly it’s still one of my favorite sleeves of all-time.
 As for the record itself well,uh… it was slick and funky and fun but if I’m being honest it was really home to only one killer (“Nothing”) and a whole lotta filler.
 Plus there was one song on it that gave me the genuine creeps.
-It was called “John the Baptist” and joyfully mentioned Jesus and baptism and I felt as a Jewish kid ( albeit only in name as we weren’t practicing in fact we may have been un-practicing if there is such a thing) that I had no business listening to it.
-Religious things scared me and this John the Baptist guy seemed like some kind of boogeyman who was trying to get me and if I played the song, he ultimately would.
+It was called “John the Baptist” and joyfully mentioned Jesus and baptism which I sensed as a Jewish kid (albeit an “un-practicing” one) that I probably shouldn’t be bending an ear to.
+See, religious things scared me and this John the Baptist guy seemed like some kind of boogeyman who was trying to get me and if I played the song, he ultimately would.
 I would run to the turntable to skip it every time it came on.
 I wish I could explain this, but like some imaginary monster in the closet, there was no logical reasoning that could be applied.

 Sadly Billy passed away in 2006 at the too young age of 59 ( as did beautiful Syreeta, his duet partner on “Born” and a wonderful artist in her own right, in 2004 at 57).
 He had some well-documented troubles and personal challenges but I’m not going to recount all that here, just know the deeper story is out there if you are interested in knowing more about his life.